ULHPC/tutorials/advanced/Python/README.md

 (iris-001)$> python -c "import std" # this imports the newly generated module with C implementation
 ```

-* Have a look at `launcher.py` that contains the code to
+* Have a look at `c_compare.py` that contains the code to
-** import your module
+  * import your module
-** execute the mean function from this module on a random array
+  * and execute the mean function from this module on a random array
-* Execute your code in a node and compare the execution time to the other one.
+* Execute your code on a node and compare the execution time to the other one.

 **QUESTIONS**

 * What is the fastest execution ?
 Why ?
 * Where can I find the code that has been generated from my Python script ?

-**HINT** Have a look at the `*.c` files in your directory.
+**HINT:** If you run `pythran example4.py -e -o std.c` it will generate the C code.
+Have a look at the `*.c` files in your directory.

 ## Use Scoop to parallelize execution of your Python code with Slurm

 In this part, we will use Scoop library to parallelize our Python code and execute it on iris cluster.
-This example use the Monte-Carlo algorithm to compute the value of pi.
+This example uses the Monte-Carlo algorithm to compute the value of pi.
 Please have a look at the top of this page to check how it works.

 We will first have to install the scoop library using `pip`:

 ```
 (access)$> si
-(iris-001)$> pip install --user scoop filelock
+(iris-001)$> pip install --user filelock
+(iris-001)$> pip install --user https://github.com/soravux/scoop/archive/master.zip
 ```

 Scoop comes with direct Slurm bindings.
 If you run your code on a single node, it will try to use the most cores that it can.
 If you have reserved several nodes, it will use all the nodes of your reservation and distribute work on it.

-You can specify the number of core to use with the `-n` option in scoop.
+You can specify the number of cores to use with the `-n` option in scoop.

 We will write a batch script to execute our python script.
 We want to compare time of execution to the number of workers used in scoop.
 We want to go from 1 worker (single core) to 50 workers, increasing the worker number 1 by 1.
-As you can see, our script take 1 parameter `x` in input which corresponds to the number of worker.
+As you can see, our script takes 1 parameter `x` in input which corresponds to the number of workers.

 The batch script should contain: